SaladStik/WORKLOG-BUDDY/README.md

 - **Worklog: Open management panel** — the sidebar UI
 - **Worklog: Start working on a ticket** — pick / switch the active ticket
 - **Worklog: Write Jira update now** — draft + review + post on demand
+- **Worklog: Write update about last commit** — summarize your most recent commit
+- **Worklog: Write update about a specific commit** — pick any recent commit, and optionally log how much time you spent on it
 - **Worklog: Post current draft** — post the draft document you've been editing
 - **Worklog: Manage Jira connection** — URL / email / token / test / switch
 - **Worklog: Set NVIDIA NIM API key**
 - **Worklog: Reset activity session**

+Everything here is also a button in the sidebar panel — most people never open the command palette at all.

 ## Where credentials live